easy ways to conquer your job search challenges

 networking.
 Learn more about it here.

-A case study reveals that touch typing
+case study reveals that touch typing is a

-is a fundamental skill that provides a
+fundamental skill that provides a big

-big advantage in many job roles through:
+advantage in many job roles through:

 • higher efficiency and accuracy for